bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-animation.md

   }
 ```

 ## Oscillation

 ### Modulo

-The modulus operator allow us to define oscillations.
+The modulo operator allows us to define oscillations.

-These oscillations or cycles will be limited by the number we apply the modulus operator to.
-As an example if we apply to an ever increasing number like **frameCount** modulo 10.
-It will return us numbers betwee 0-9 and repeating this cycle again and again to inifinity.
+These oscillations or cycles will be limited by the variable number the modulo operator is applied to.
+For instance, if we apply modulo 10 to an ever increasing number like **frameCount**,
+it will return numbers between 0-9 and repeat this cycle over and over.
 More examples:

 * console.log(frameCount % 2) => 0,1...cycle to infinity
-* console.log(frameCount % 5)   => 0,1,2,3,4...cycle to inifnity
+* console.log(frameCount % 5) => 0,1,2,3,4...cycle to infinity
 * console.log(frameCount % 10) => 0,1,2,3,4,5,6,7,8,9...cycle to infinity

-So the modulo operaror give us an ascending pattern limited by the number we apply the modulo to.
-We must repeat that the number we are applying the modulo in this example is **framCount** which grows all the time as a source of change.
+By applying the modulo operator to **frameCount** which grows continuously thereby providing a source of change,
+we get an ascending pattern.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/rkGMf0pu7)